garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 Johnson, Garrett Laroy.
 "Post Tenebras Lux," in The Anthropocene Laboratory.
 2023.

+Munster, Anna.
+An Aesthetia of Networks: Conjunctive Experience in Art and Technology.
+2013.

 ## 10/25/24 Week 9

 Deleuze, Gilles and Felix Guattari.
 "From Chaos to Brain" in What is Philosophy?
 1991.

+Glissant, Eduardo.
+Poetics of Relation, "Theories".
+University of Michigan Press, 2009.

 Young, Eugene B. Et al. "Chaos", "Chaosmosis", and "Chaosophy" in the Deleuze and Guattari Dictionary.
 2013.